Unless we print our photographs, we might as well be playing golf.

 I’m rubbish at getting pictures printed.
 When I do, I always vow to do it more often.
 But rarely do.

 Those above are just back from AG-Photolab and are C-type prints on Kodak Endura with a textured silk finish – they feel like the prints my parents used to pass around when I was a kid.
-I was keen to see how the pictures I’d shot on film in Poland looked when printed, and they’re superb, even when printed form low-resolution scans.
+I was keen to see how the pictures I’d shot on film in Poland looked when printed, and they’re superb, even when printed from low-resolution scans.

 I really must get pictures printed more often…